Strobesstrobes

 What tools are used for GraphQL security testing?

 graphw00f fingerprints the GraphQL engine, InQL (a Burp extension) parses introspection and generates queries, Clairvoyance recovers schemas when introspection is disabled, and GraphQL Voyager visualizes the schema.
-Burp Suite or mitmproxy handle interception and replay.
+Burp Suite or mitmproxy handle interception and replay of the queries you build by hand.

 How do you prevent GraphQL denial-of-service attacks?

 Apply query-depth limits and cost analysis so deeply nested queries cannot explode the resolver tree, set per-operation timeouts, cap or disable batching and aliasing on sensitive operations, and rate-limit per operation rather than per HTTP request.
-Together these stop the nested-query and aliasing DoS vectors.
+Pick the maxDepth value from the timing curve you measured during testing.

 Sources and references